-- A. You have been previously diagnosed as having osteoporosis or You have a family history of osteoporosis, - B. You have symptoms or conditions indicative of the presence, or the significant risk of osteoporosis, - C. You are on a prescribed drug regimen that poses a significant risk of osteoporosis, - D. You have lifestyle factors that pose a significant risk of osteoporosis or - E. You have age, gender and/or other physiological characteristics that pose a significant risk of osteoporosis. - Hospital Extension Clinic.
+- A. You have been previously diagnosed as having osteoporosis or You have a family history of osteoporosis, - B. You have symptoms or conditions indicative of the presence, or the significant risk, of osteoporosis, - C. You are on a prescribed drug regimen that poses a significant risk of osteoporosis, - D. You have lifestyle factors that pose a significant risk of osteoporosis or - E. You have age, gender and/or other physiological characteristics that pose a significant risk of osteoporosis. - Hospital Extension Clinic.
 Hospitals charge facility fees for outpatient services performed by employed physicians who work in hospital extension clinics.
-When You see a physician or receive services at a hospital extension clinic, You are being treated at a hospital-owned facility, even if the clinic is located miles away from the main hospital campus.
+When You see a physician or receive services at a hospital extension clinic, You are being treated at a hospital-owned facility, even if the location where You receive services is located miles away from the main hospital campus or in Your physician's office.